What is a Fumigation Certificate?

 Heat Treatment is a process during which lumber is heated in a closed kiln or chamber until it reaches a core temperature of 56°C for at least 30 minutes.
 This is done to kill pathogens such as insects, fungi and other microorganisms.

-Some countries enforce Heat Treatment certification to meet the import requirements of countries in the European Union (EU), as it is used to obtain phytosanitary certificates from the USDA Animal Plant Health Inspection Service (APHIS) and the Canadian Food Inspection Agency (CFIA) for lumber exports to other countries.
+Some countries enforce Heat Treatment certification to meet the import requirements of countries in the European Union (EU).
+Heat treatment is used to obtain phytosanitary certificates from the USDA Animal Plant Health Inspection Service (APHIS) and the Canadian Food Inspection Agency (CFIA) for lumber exports to other countries.